 Velvet is not normally considered a goldfish disease, but in the warmer months it can be transmitted from an infected tropical fish source.

 The Velvet parasite is much smaller than the Ich parasite, and is almost invisible on a gold colored fish.
-The parasite shows up quite clearly on dark fish as a powdery, light tan coating.
+The parasite shows up quite clearly on light colored fish as a powdery, light tan coating.

 Goldfish that are heavily infested have a hazy appearance, and swim horizontally in a listless manner near the surface.
 They will often scrape against objects in the aquarium trying to remove the parasite.